charlesreid1/magic-banana-octo-py/README.md

 This will run all tests in the `tests/` directory.

+## continuous integration (CI) with travis

-The `.travis.yml` file runs the Travis tests by using the [tox test automation library](https://tox.readthedocs.io/en/latest/) to set up and configure tests for Travis.
+The `.travis.yml` file runs the Travis tests by using the [tox test automation library](https://tox.readthedocs.io/en/latest/). tox sets up and configures tests for different python versions/compilations/system configurations on Travis.